sendbird/quickstart-calls-javascript/README.md

 # SendBird Calls—QuickStart Guide for JavaScript

 ## Introduction
-SendBird provides `SendBirdCall` framework for your app enabling `VoIP` communication among your users.
+SendBird provides `SendBirdCall` framework for your app enabling real-time `voice and video calls` between your users.
 This sample introduces an applications based on `SendBirdCall`.

 ## Prerequisites
 - Node